Value of award

 - you’re a UK or EU national, or have ‘settled status’

-- you normally live in England, and didn’t move here just to study
+- you normally live in England or Wales, and didn’t move there just to study

 - you have lived in the UK, the Channel Islands or the Isle of Man for 3 years

-UK nationals, or individuals with settled status in the UK, ordinarily resident in Scotland, Wales and Northern Ireland are currently not eligible for the loan.
+UK nationals, or individuals with settled status in the UK, ordinarily resident in Scotland and Northern Ireland are currently not eligible for the loan.

-Wales plans to introduce similar doctoral loans for 2018, but full details have not yet been confirmed.
-Northern Ireland has also been considering plans for doctoral loans, but hasn't set a date for these.
+Northern Ireland has been considering plans for doctoral loans, but hasn't set a date for these.

 Students from the European Union